 Prime Minister Boris Johnson has officially announced the government’s ‘roadmap’ to take the country out of its third national lockdown.

-In a direct address to the nation yesterday, and coming just over seven weeks after the reintroducing of national restrictions in England for a third time amid the coronavirus (COVID-19) pandemic, the government’s roadmap will see the economy reopen over a number of weeks, lifting measures for separate sectors at four different stages.
+Coming just over seven weeks after the reintroducing of national restrictions in England for a third time amid the coronavirus (COVID-19) pandemic, the government’s roadmap will see the economy open over a number of weeks, lifting measures for separate sectors at four different stages.

 Mr Johnson claimed that this exit strategy was designed in such a way as to be “irreversible”.

 According to the ‘COVID-19 RESPONSE – SPRING 2021‘ roadmap document published on the gov.uk website today, decisions on easing restrictions will be led by data rather than dates, as it takes around four weeks for the data to show the impact of easing restrictions.

 The government will then provide a further week’s notice to the public and businesses ahead of any further changes, so for that reason, there will be at least five weeks between the steps in the roadmap.

 The indicative dates in the roadmap are all contingent on the data and subject to change.

 Before taking each step, the government will review the latest data on the impact of the previous step against four tests, which are:

 - Evidence shows vaccines are sufficiently effective in reducing hospitalisations and deaths in those vaccinated.

 - Infection rates do not risk a surge in hospitalisations which would put unsustainable pressure on the NHS.